Showing posts with label pioneer village. Show all posts

 Welcome to Granville, Tennessee

-Hubby and I rode to Granville, TN, a history town on the Cumberland River.
+My husband and I rode to Granville, TN, a historic town on the Cumberland River.

 Tennessee Mayberry Town.
 We bought tickets at $7 each to visit the Museum of Granville.